Graylog2/documentation/pages/getting_started/planning.rst

 **"What logs do you need to collect?"**

 In an environment where seemingly everything generates event logs, it can be difficult to know what to collect.
 In most cases, selection of event sources should be driven by the use cases you have identified.
-For example, if the use case is monitoring of user logins to critical resources, the event sources selected should be only those of the critical resources in question.
+For example, if the use case is monitoring user logins to critical resources, the event sources selected should be only those of the critical resources in question.
 Perhaps the LDAP directory server, Local servers, firewalls, network devices, and key applications.

 Some other potential event sources by category.